Mohamedabbask/Ecommerce-Data-Analysis---SQL-Python/README.md

 ## Project Overview

 The **Ecommerce Data Analysis** project focuses on understanding and visualizing ecommerce performance.
 From analyzing customer orders and purchase patterns to tracking year-on-year growth and revenue generation, this project provides an in-depth analysis of your business data.
-Whether you're a data enthusiast, a business owner, or a data scientist, this project offers actionable insights into key ecommerce metrics, empowering better business decisions.

 ---